Monday, April 23, 2018

 The C-14 and more stable C-12 carbon atoms combine with oxygen atoms to form carbon dioxide.
 The ratio between the two types of carbon dioxide is - currently - one trillion to 1.

 Both types of carbon dioxide are breathed in by living plants.
 Animals, of course, breathe in oxygen and breathe out carbon dioxide.
-However, animals collect C-12 and C-14 from the plants they eat.
+However, animals do collect C-12 and C-14 from the plants they eat.
 So animals and humans, like plants, are assumed to have the same one trillion to 1 ratio of C-12 to C-14.
 Obviously, rocks cannot be measured by a carbon clock since they don't breathe.

 (The archaeologists in Jerusalem had to have dated some piece of wood they found, not the stones the tower is built from.
 It was the piece of wood, or technically, the death of the tree the wood came from, that dated to David’s day, not the stone tower.)